 Public health experts dismayed by RFK Jr.'s defunding of mRNA vaccine research

-The Trump administration is cancelling almost $500 million in contracts to develop mRNA vaccines to protect the nation against future viral threats.
+The Trump administration is canceling almost $500 million in contracts to develop mRNA vaccines to protect the U.S. against future viral threats.
 The move thrilled critics of the technology but horrified many public health and biosecurity experts.

-The federal Biomedical Advanced Research and Development Authority, or BARDA, which oversees the nation's defenses against biological attacks, is terminating 22 contracts with university researchers and private companies to develop new uses for the mRNA technology, Health Secretary Robert F. Kennedy Jr. announced Tuesday.
+The federal Biomedical Advanced Research and Development Authority (BARDA), which oversees the nation's defenses against biological attacks, is terminating 22 contracts with university researchers and private companies to develop new uses for the mRNA technology, Health and Human Services Secretary Robert F. Kennedy Jr. announced Tuesday.

 The announcement dismayed many who study infectious disease.